martinjackson/simple-widgets/docs/ConfirmModal.md

         fontWeight: "bold",
 ```

-The show, yesFunct, noFunct, and message props are required.
-The button style prop is not required.
+The show, yesFunct, and noFunct and / or closeFunct props are required.
+The message and button style prop is not required.
+If the message prop is not supplied, the default message will be 'No Confirm message given'.

 ### Examples
 The following is a code example: